pandas-dev/pandas/doc/source/development/contributing_gitpod.rst

    feature to keep email address private.
 You can check the git configuration with the command ``git config --list`` in your terminal.
-Use ``git config --global user.email “your-secret-email@users.noreply.github.com”`` to set your email address to teh one you use to make commits with your github profile.
+Use ``git config --global user.email “your-secret-email@users.noreply.github.com”`` to set your email address to the one you use to make commits with your github profile.
 #.
 As you started your workspace from your own pandas fork, you will by default
    have both ``upstream`` and ``origin`` added as remotes.
 You can verify this by